PyJobShop

 constraints

-Returns the constraints of this problem instance.
+The constraints of this problem data instance.

 objective

-replace(jobs: list[Job] | None = None, resources: Sequence[Machine | Renewable | NonRenewable] | None = None, tasks: list[Task] | None = None, modes: list[Mode] | None = None, constraints: Constraints | None = None, objective: Objective | None = None) ProblemData
+replace(jobs: list[Job] | None = None, resources: list[Machine | Renewable | Consumable] | None = None, tasks: list[Task] | None = None, modes: list[Mode] | None = None, constraints: Constraints | None = None, objective: Objective | None = None) ProblemData

 Returns a new ProblemData instance with possibly replaced data.
 If a parameter is not provided, the original data is deepcopied instead.